node-red/node-red.github.io/docs/hardware/raspberrypi.md

 As of the November 2015 version of Raspbian Jessie, Node-RED comes preinstalled on the SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).

-If you already have the minimal version of Jessie, or other Debian based install, that doesn't have Node-RED already installed, you can install or upgrade using the Node-RED upgrade script
+If you have the minimal version of Jessie, or other Debian based install, that doesn't have Node-RED already installed, you can install or upgrade using the Node-RED upgrade script

     wget https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered -O update-nodejs-and-nodered
-    update-nodejs-and-nodered
+    bash update-nodejs-and-nodered

 **Note:** If you have upgraded to **node.js 4.x** or more recent then you cannot use apt-get to upgrade the pre-installed version of Node-RED.